 The last one hundred years have been a turning point in how and what we eat.
-Mass consumption and respectively mass production have led to major changes in how food is produced and processed has changed through mass consumption and respectively mass production.
+Mass consumption and respectively mass production have led to major changes in how food is produced and processed.
 While some innovations made cooking easier and products more affordable, others affected our society and planet in various ways:

 - Antibiotics used in food production, synthetic pesticides and other chemicals have lowered our immune system’s ability to cope with diseases and in some cases increased the chances of getting sick.

 - While the food industry giants are growing due to higher demand, small farmers’ income have been declining despite Europe’s subsidy support.

 - For the food to get from its producers onto the consumer’s plate, it goes through a multitude of stages that use up resources and increase pollution.
 According to the European Environmental Agency (EEA), the food production system is accountable for 90% of the ammonia emissions that decrease the quality of the air we breathe and 50-80% of the nitrogen load that affects the water quality.